kevin-qualls/Bengali-AI/index.md

 We are graduate students at Brown University performing machine learning techniques to classify the Bengali language, as part of the following [Kaggle Competition](https://www.kaggle.com/c/bengaliai-cv19).

-For a presentation of our process and results, check out the following screencast (link), [Github Repository](https://github.com/stefs92/Bengali-AI.git) or blogs below!
+For a presentation of our process and results, check out the following screencast, [Github Repository](https://github.com/stefs92/Bengali-AI.git) or blogs below!
 Here is also our [submission](link) to the competition!

 ## Initial Blog Post: Assessing the Challenge (Feb.
 18, 2020)